The Best Restaurants in San Ramon California, a Local’s Take

 All of Delarosa’s pizzas use fresh and delicious ingredients.
 They’ve got the thin, bubbly crust and light topping that I associate with a Roman or Napolitan style of pizza.

 Delarosa has a great atmosphere, too.
 It’s upscale, yet you can feel comfortable bringing your kids there (get them a tradition pizza with red sauce and shredded mozzarella if they’re not into fancy fare.)
+They also have a bar serving drinks and their full menu.

 The best way to visit Delarosa is to grab a pizza to go and picnic on the lawn at City Center.
 You can read my full review of Delarosa here.